wp-plugins/microblog-poster/readme.txt

 * twitter.com - Auto tweets backlink of new blogpost.
 * facebook.com - Auto updates your status.
-* plurk.com
+* plurk.com - Auto posts new plurk.
-* identi.ca
+* identi.ca - Auto submits new message.
 * delicious.com - Auto submits bookmark of your blogpost to your account.
-* friendfeed.com
+* friendfeed.com - Auto updates your status.

 The idea behind **MicroblogPoster** is to promote your wordpress blog and reach more people through social networks.
 **MicroblogPoster** is simply an intermediary between your blog and your own social network accounts.
+You'll never see "posted by MicroblogPoster" in your updates, you'll see "posted by your own App name" or simply "by API".

 == Screenshots ==

-1. MicroblogPoster Options page.
-Settings -> MicroblogPoster
+1. MicroblogPoster Options page, Social Network Accounts.

+2. MicroblogPoster Options page, General section.

 == Changelog ==

+= 1.2.4 (28-04-2013) =
+- Possibility to format the message that's posted, shortcodes support.
+- For HTTP Auth sites, passwords are stored encrypted in db.
+- New option for delicious site, choose if tags included.
+- Bug fix, double escaping.

-= 1.2.3 (2013-04-16) =
+= 1.2.3 (16-04-2013) =
 - facebook.com is now supported.
 - 'default per post behavior' option added.
 - added images for each supported site.